wy123123/Python-Projects/README.md

   The aim of project is to understand some of our competitor's operation pattern (e.g: the frequencey of new items, the quantity of new items, the type of items and their pricing strategy.)

   The script uses the selenuim package which is way more effective to extract data from pages there the content data are not static.

+###ChurnRate
+  Calculate churnrate of the business, method reference:https://www.shopify.com.sg/technology/4018382-defining-churn-rate-no-really-this-actually-requires-an-entire-blog-post